KeshavHegde/calculator/README.md

 # **Kalpavriksha Assignments**

- *Assignment 1:*
+- **Assignment 1:**
-      1. Simple calculator using C
+  1. Simple Calculator Using C

-      2. User management using CRUD operations on File Using C
+  2. User Management Using CRUD Operations on File Using C